A VA loan is a mortgage issued by private lenders and backed by the U.S. Department of Veterans Affairs (VA).

 Native American Direct Loan (NADL)

 If you’re a Native American Veteran or are a non-Native American Veteran married to one, you may be eligible for a veteran home loan under the Native American Direct Loan program.
+This loan is a direct VA loan, which means it is actually funded by the VA.
+Borrowers who qualify for this loan need to apply with the VA directly.

 A NADL will help you build, improve or purchase a home on federal trust land.
 You can also refinance an existing NADL to reduce your interest rate.